 As demonstrated by the Institutional Bank's DFAST results, the Institutional Bank maintains excess regulatory capital in every quarter of the planning horizon for every ratio of the Supervisory Severely Adverse Scenario.
 This success is driven by a number of factors, including the Institutional Bank's strong capital generation, asset quality, business mix, and risk profile.
-However, the Institutional Bank recognizes that the U.S. capital rules' transitional phase-in timeline for many significant items, including AOCI, intangible assets, and other matters, works to enhance its excess capital position in the near term.
-The Institutional Bank further recognizes that the DFAST 2017 exercise approaches risk-weighted assets solely from the perspective of the Standardized Approach for Advanced Approach organizations, while during recent quarters the Advanced Approach has been the Institutional Bank's constraining measure.
-Moreover, the Institutional Bank recognizes that the DFAST 2017 exercise includes the SLR as a binding regulatory capital constraint beginning in 2018.
+The Institutional Bank recognizes that the DFAST 2018 exercise approaches risk-weighted assets solely from the perspective of the Standardized Approach for Advanced Approaches organizations, while during recent quarters the Advanced Approaches has been the Institutional Bank's constraining measure.

-The significant loss drivers for the Institutional Bank are materially similar to those described above for BNY Mellon.
+The significant loss drivers for the Institutional Bank are substantially the same as those described above for BNY Mellon.
 The results of the Institutional Bank's annual DFAST stress test demonstrate that its business model serves as a source of strength in stress environments.
 As a result, the Institutional Bank is able to remain well-capitalized throughout the Supervisory Severely Adverse Scenario.